Public Art Guide: Washburn University

 In honor of Washburn University’s 150th year in 2015, the Ichabod became Topeka’s newest form of eclectic street décor.
-Washburn, along with community partners, highlighted the unique Ichabod mascot for Ichabods Around Town, an art-icon event that features fiberglass Ichabod statues decorated by local and regional artists installed around Topeka.
-You will find each Ichabod listed on our printed Public Art Guide or you will find the full listing here.
+Washburn University, along with community partners, highlighted the unique Ichabod mascot for Ichabods Around Town, an art-icon event that features fiberglass Ichabod statues decorated by local and regional artists installed around Topeka.
+You will find each Ichabod listed on our printed Public Art Guide.
+You will also find the full listing here.

 Permanent Sculptures and Public Art

 There are more than 30 permanent sculptures and murals across the Washburn campus.
 Some are outdoor sculptures and some are indoor murals and sculptures.
 A full list of the art can be found here.